 What we don’t: No heavyweight leather models for truly technical mountain pursuits.

-French brand Salomon has been leader in footwear innovation for years, and their current lineup is about as well-executed and well-rounded as it gets.
+French brand Salomon has been a leader in footwear innovation for years, and their current lineup is about as well executed and well rounded as it gets.
 Their X Ultra series, in particular, has topped our hiking shoe and boot round-ups for multiple seasons for its impressive all-around performance in a light and agile package.
-We recently put the latest iteration of the shoe (the X Ultra 4) to the test and found that the winning recipe remains, with a near-ideal mix of weight, comfort, and on-trail capabilities.
+We’ve put the latest iterations of the X Ultra 4 to the test (both women’s and men’s low-tops and mid-height boots) and found that much of the winning recipe remains, with a near-ideal mix of weight, comfort, and on-trail capabilities.
 And importantly, that combination isn’t specific to the X Ultra line—much of Salomon’s collection strikes a similarly impressive balance.

-In addition to the legendary X Ultra, Salomon’s footwear selection covers nearly the whole gamut, from running-inspired, fast-and-light designs like the X Raise to burlier, backpacking-ready options like the Quest 4 GTX (see our in-depth review).
+In addition to the legendary X Ultra, Salomon’s footwear selection covers nearly the whole gamut, from running-inspired, fast-and-light designs like the Cross Hike 2 to burlier, backpacking-ready options like the Quest 4 GTX (see our in-depth review).
 One feature shared across a good number of shoes (including the low version of the X Ultra 4) is their unique QuickLace system, which makes it easy to get an even cinch around your foot with a single pull of the cord.
 In general, we’ve found that traditional lacing designs allow you to customize fit a bit better, but many hikers appreciate the convenience and lack of excess material.
-It’s worth noting that Salomon is more of a running specialist and doesn’t offer any true heavyweight leather boots (if that’s what you’re after, check out LOWA and Asolo below), but their collection is very complete and well-made overall.
+It’s worth noting that Salomon is more of a running specialist and doesn’t offer any true heavyweight leather boots (if that’s what you’re after, check out Lowa and Asolo below), but their collection is very complete and well made overall.

 Location: Rockford, Michigan

 Popular products: Moab, Moab Speed, and Siren Edge